cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ```

-The Work Queue master is now waiting for workers to connect and begin
+The Work Queue manager is now waiting for workers to connect and begin
 requesting work.
 (Without any workers, it will wait forever.)
 You can start
 one worker on the same machine by opening a new shell and running: